 An $\omega$-regular language is Eve-positional if, in all games with this language as objective, the existential player can play optimally without keeping any information from the previous moves.
 This notion plays a crucial role in verification, automata theory and synthesis.

-Casares and Ohlmann recently gave several characterizations of Eve-positionallity of $\omega$-regular languages.
-For this, they introduce the notion $\varepsilon$-complete parity automaton and show (among other results) that an $\omega$-regular language is Eve-positional if and only if it can be recognized by some $\varepsilon$-completion of a deterministic parity automaton.
-Colcombet and Idir extended on their work, and obtained a more direct semantic characterization of Eve-positionality.
+Casares and Ohlmann recently gave several characterisations of Eve-positionality of $\omega$-regular languages.
+For this, they introduce the notion of $\varepsilon$-complete parity automaton and show (among other results) that an $\omega$-regular language is Eve-positional if and only if it can be recognised by some $\varepsilon$-completion of a deterministic parity automaton.
+Colcombet and Idir built on their work, and obtained a more direct algebraic characterisation of Eve-positionality.

-We introduce a new formalism that characterizes the Eve-positional languages, consisting in a restriction of non-deterministic Büchi automata.
+We introduce a new formalism that characterises the Eve-positional languages, consisting of a restriction of non-deterministic Büchi automata.
 This allows us to complete a missing implication in Casares and Ohlmann's work.
-We then use this formalism to describe a determinization procedure for non-deterministic Büchi automaton recognizing such languages, with size blow-up at most factorial.
-We also show that this construction is, in a suitable sense, optimal.
+We then use this formalism to describe a determinization procedure for non-deterministic Büchi automata recognising such languages, with size blow-up at most factorial.
+We also show that this construction is state-wise optimal for languages over sufficiently complete alphabets.